RozoAI/api-proxy/docs/create-payment-api.md

 The Create Payment API allows you to create payment requests that are automatically routed to the appropriate blockchain provider (Daimo or Aqua) based on the specified chain ID.
 The API maintains a consistent Daimo Pay format for all responses while supporting multiple blockchain networks.

+**New Feature**: The API now supports `appId` configuration, allowing different applications to have their own payout addresses and token configurations.

 ## Request Format

 ### Headers